 Kira Long is our resident graphic designer.
 She also assists Kathy in the operational management of Browning Genealogy.
 Kira answers email inquiries, manages student workers, and communicates with outside sources on new projects.
-She also inputs the Sunday obituaries and Marriage License records from the Evansville Courier and Press, the Browning Funeral Home records, and Posey, Gallatin, White, Perry, Spencer, and Crawford County obituaries.
+She also inputs the Sunday obituaries and Marriage License records from the Evansville Courier and Press, the Browning Funeral Home records, and Posey, Gallatin, White, Perry, Spencer County obituaries.
 Additionally, she creates DVDs of local history lectures and events and uploads them to our Browning Genealogy YouTube channel.
 She also maintains our social media accounts, newsletters, and mailing list and coordinates with community partners to preserve local history.

 Chris Ross inputs daily records for Kentucky, a collection that is rapidly expanding.